Your Perfect Holiday Marketing Campaign Checklist: 15 Successful Strategies (+Free Download)

 In a perfect world, it’s better to start your holiday marketing planning about two or three months before the holiday season.
 Initiate a visual thinking workshop with your colleagues to get the hang of your customers and learn more about their backgrounds and preferences.
 Think about the appropriate channel depending on what you’re selling and the demographics of your target audience.

 If you have in-house creators, you can engage them in working on your holiday marketing.
-Otherwise, you can hire a digital marketing agency and create your visual marketing campaigns.
+Otherwise, you can hire an online advertising agency and create your visual marketing campaigns.
 Also, remember to set up a sales funnel and analytics on your website and landing pages to receive more insights from your campaigns and have the option to retarget visitors with ads who didn’t buy from you.

 Launch your marketing campaign about a month before the holiday season.
 Be consistent with your marketing efforts and schedule captivating posts or advertisements at timed intervals.
 Once the holiday season is away, analyze your marketing efforts and make adjustments to gear up for the next year by learning from your shortfalls.